Chapter 10

 - Labor Preferences: Pain management and birth position.

-- Cultural/Religious Factors: Relevant considerations, risk factors.
+- Cultural/Religious Factors: Relevant considerations and risk factors.

-- FHR Monitoring: Immediate assessment for distress.
+- FHR Monitoring: Perform immediate assessment for distress.

 - Amniotic Fluid: Assess color, odor, and time of rupture.